HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 8

-Only Notices in accordance with the records of this Corporation, and which are sent electronically, or upon request, with prepaid postage by U.S. Mail, addressed to a Member at his/her last address, constitute full compliance with this Article.
+Only Notices in accordance with the records of this Corporation, and which are sent electronically, or upon request, by U.S. Mail addressed to a Member at his/her last address, constitute full compliance with this Article.

 ARTICLE VI – Board of Trustees